South Carolina Income Trust Setup Guide — Qualify a Spouse for Medicaid Before the Next Billing Cycle

 A South Carolina Miller Trust (Qualified Income Trust) is an irrevocable trust used to qualify a Medicaid applicant whose monthly income exceeds the South Carolina long-term-care income cap of $2,982 per month (CMS January 2026 figures).
 The trust must be drafted, signed, and funded in the same calendar month using the official SCDHHS template (SCDHHS Healthy Connections Nursing Home / HCBS eligibility (Medicaid Cap = 300% of the SSI Federal Benefit Rate) and DHHS Form 905, the Income Trust Agreement (January 2026)).
 Medicaid eligibility begins the month the trust is funded — there is no retroactive effect, and every month of delay is another month of full private-pay nursing-home cost ($9,034–$9,612/mo in South Carolina).
-This guide is the step-by-step operational walkthrough most families need: $129, instant download, money-back if SCDHHS rejects the QIT for a reason traceable to following the kit.
+This guide is the step-by-step operational walkthrough most families need: $97, instant download , money-back if SCDHHS rejects the QIT for a reason traceable to following the kit.

 The step-by-step playbook most South Carolina families need to fund a Qualified Income Trust without paying $1,000–$2,500 for an attorney to do what is, in practice, a few hours of paperwork and one trip to the bank.
 Built directly around the official SCDHHS template.
 Informational only — not legal advice.
+But it isn't guesswork: every step is drawn straight from SCDHHS's own published policy, with the citation behind each claim.

 - Built on SCDHHS's own .gov template